mmbman/Katagiri/awakening-of-faith.md

 Katagiri Roshi gave 38 talks commenting on this text, in five series.
 23 of those talks are currently available; 15 are not yet in the online audio archive or are lost.

-This series of transcripts is in rough draft stage.
+This series of transcripts is in draft stage.

 ###### Series 1